Funding Opportunity: Physical Activity Infrastructure

 - Activation: Up to 15 percent of funds could be used for promotional materials and events, including flyers, newsletters, brochures and a one-time ground breaking ceremony to activate people to use the play area.
 However, this may not exceed $50,000.

 - Weather Protection: Up to 10 percent of funds could be used to purchase structures for sun, rain and snow protection at the playground, including canopies and trees, to encourage use year-round.

-- Freestanding Equipment: Funds were not used for freestanding equipment such as balls, bats, nets, jump ropes, parachutes, weights, and other movable, non-stationary equipment that would require storage.
+- Freestanding Equipment: Funds cannot be used for freestanding equipment such as balls, bats, nets, jump ropes, parachutes, weights, and other movable, non-stationary equipment that would require storage.

-- Athletic Courts and Fields: Funds were not used to build fields, courts or pools for specific sports such as baseball, basketball, football, lacrosse, rugby, soft ball, soccer, tennis, or swimming.
+- Athletic Courts and Fields: Funds cannot be used to build fields, courts or pools for specific sports such as baseball, basketball, football, lacrosse, rugby, soft ball, soccer, tennis, or swimming.

-- Fitness Stations and Trails: Funds were not used to purchase and install fitness stations and trails separate from the purchase and installation of playground equipment for kids in the K-5th grade age group.
+- Fitness Stations and Trails: Funds cannot be used to purchase and install fitness stations and trails separate from the purchase and installation of playground equipment for kids ages 5-10.

-- General Maintenance: Funds were not used for the maintenance of existing resources related to landscaping, surfacing, trash, paint, drainage, hardware, sidewalks or other maintenance in isolation from the purchase and installation of playground equipment.
+- General Maintenance: Funds cannot be used for the maintenance of existing resources related to landscaping, surfacing, trash, paint, drainage, hardware, sidewalks or other maintenance in isolation from the purchase and installation of playground equipment.

-- Programming: Funds were not used for programming such as fitness classes, dog-training classes, photography classes, sports camps, festivals, movie nights and other community gatherings.
+- Programming: Funds cannot be used for programming such as fitness classes, dog-training classes, photography classes, sports camps, festivals, movie nights and other community gatherings.

-- Amenities: Funds were not used to purchase outdoor furniture such as tables, benches, bleachers and grills; build bathrooms; construct parking lots; or provide other amenities that add comfort without significantly increasing physical activity.
+- Amenities: Funds cannot be used to purchase outdoor furniture such as tables, benches, bleachers and grills; build bathrooms; construct parking lots; or provide other amenities that add comfort without significantly increasing physical activity.